jmdobry/angular-cache/README.md

 ###### Other
 - Refactored angular-cache `setOptions()` internals to be less convoluted and to have better validation. #46
+- Re-wrote documentation to be clearer and more organized. #56
+- Fixed documentation where time spans were incorrectly labeled. #59

 ##### 1.2.0 - 20 September 2013